tugraz-isds/spcd3/README.md

 <br/>

-`serve` executes the build task, then additionally executes a private task called watcher, which starts live web server in the `dist/example/` folder:
+`dev` executes the build task, then additionally executes a private task called watcher, which starts live web server in the `dist/example/` folder:
 ```
-npx gulp serve
+npx gulp dev
 ```

 <br/>